henperi/image-validator/README.md

 ## This package helps to validate images on the DOM.

-validateImage is small and simple utility package that can validate any kind of image,
+A small and simple utility package that can validate any kind of image,
 - It can check and detect corrupt image files.
 - it can check and detect files whose extensions have been renamed to look like images.

-It support actual image files(from input), or any string image url (could be a data url, local url or a remote url on a server).
+It supports actual image files(from input), or any string image url (could be a data url, local url or a remote url on a server).

 ## Examples